yulinhuyang/code_cs/interview_dsa/python_hot100.md

         """
         Returns if there is any word in the trie that starts with the given prefix.
         """
-        if self.searchPrefix(prefix) and not self.isEnd:
+        return self.searchPrefix(prefix) is not None
-            return True
-        return False

 ```

 ##### 并查集